Kings & Things

 Kings & Things is a 4-player fantasy board game designed by Tom Wham and co-published in 1986 by West End Games in North America and Games Workshop in the UK.
 Other versions of the game include a play-by-mail version in 1987, and a newer edition by Pegasus Spiele and Z-Man Games in 2010.

 Description

-The emperor of Kadab has died, and the players, representing four nobles, vie to raise armies and build a citadel in order to become the new emperor.
+The emperor of Kadab has died, and the players, representing four nobles, vie to raise armies and build a citadel in order to become the next emperor.

 Components

 The West End Games/Games Workshop edition had the following components: